Cascading Dark Energy: Results

-The resulting best fit values and 68\% confidence limit (CL) constraints for the parameters of the investigated models are shown in Table \ref{table:parameters}.
-In the table, we see that the results for our single-field DE model are very close to $\Lambda$CDM, and the results of the two-field CDE model are very close to those of the Rock `n' Roll scenario.
-We also see that both the $\Lambda$CDM and single-field DE models return the 68\% CL constraint for the present-day Hubble parameter as $H_{0}=68.60\pm0.41~\mathrm{km\ s^{-1}Mpc^{-1}}$, which disagrees with the value $H_{0}=74.03\pm1.42~\mathrm{km\ s^{-1}Mpc^{-1}}$ measured by Riess et al. (2019) \cite{Riess:2019cxk}.
+The resulting best-fit values and 68\% confidence limit (CL) constraints for the parameters of the investigated models are shown in Table \ref{table:parameters}.
+In the table, we see that the results for our single-field DE model are less than $0.5\sigma$ away from the $\Lambda$CDM, and the results of the two-field CDE model are much less than $0.5\sigma$ different from those of the Rock `n' Roll scenario.
+We also see that both the $\Lambda$CDM and single-field DE models return the 68\% CL constraint for the present-day Hubble parameter as $H_{0}=68.60\pm0.41~\mathrm{km\ s^{-1}Mpc^{-1}}$, which disagrees with the value $H_{0}=74.03\pm1.42~\mathrm{km\ s^{-1}Mpc^{-1}}$ measured by Riess et al. (2019) by more than $3\sigma$ \citep{Riess:2019cxk}.
+We also note that there is a degeneracy between the Rock `n' Roll/CDE parameter $\overline{\chi}_{i}$ and the baryon density parameter $\Omega_{b}h^{2}$, but no degeneracy between $\Omega_{b}h^{2}$ and $\log{(\tilde{\lambda}_{\chi})}$.
+The other standard $\Lambda$CDM parameters (e.g. $n_{s}$ and $\tau$, the optical depth to reionization) are not noticeably degenerate with Rock `n' Roll/CDE model parameters.